|

 Born

 in Newark, New Jersey, USA on February 5, 1919.
+Early

-and preparing the palettes for the journeymen artists painting
+preparing the palettes for the journeymen artists painting

 scenery for the New York stage.
 At this time he was attending

-evening art classes at Pratt Institute in Brooklyn
+evening art classes at Pratt Institute in Brooklyn and at

 World War II, he served in the the US army for 3 years and